BADM 1199 – Seminar

 BADM 2204 – Principles of Marketing

-BADM 2206 – History & Principles of Management
+BADM 2206 – Principles of Management & Organizational Behavior

-Introduction to concepts and the history of management.
-Concentration on ethical and social responsibility, the planning process, decision making, organizational structure, power, authority and delegation and decentralization.
-As part of the study of management, this course covers such topics as organizational change and staffing leadership, motivation, communication and managerial controls.
+This course is an introduction to the concepts of management and organizational behavior.
+Concentration on ethical and social responsibility, the planning process, decision making, organizational behavior, organizational structure, power, authority, delegation, and decentralization.
+As part of the study of management this course covers such topics as organizational change, staffing, leadership, motivation, communication, and managerial controls.

 BADM 2208 – Supervision & Leadership